A 32-hour workweek is better but the 36-hour is more politically viable.

-I'm still amazed at how intractable memes can be.
-Ideas are often impossible to shift once they're lodged in someone's mind.
-The 40-workweek is one of those memes.
-Most people don't realize that the modern workweek was created during the Great Depression for the same reasons that a 36-hour workweek is appropriate now.
+Memes can be intractable.
+Beliefs are sometimes impossible to alter once they're lodged in someone's mind.
+The 40-workweek is one of them.
+The modern workweek was created during the Great Depression for the same reasons that a 36-hour workweek is appropriate now.

 Imagine a four-day workweek.
 The average American would have 52 three-day weekends each year.
 Gas consumption would drop.
 Traffic reduced.
 A broader distribution of income creates a healthier economy.